enesbol/Kodluyoruz-Data-Science-Bootcamp/README.md

 I will add the works that I've done in the bootcamp.

 # Bootcamp Topics
-1.Week - Python Basics(Data types-Loops-Non-Scalar-Data Types-Pandas and NLP example)
+1.Week - Python Basics(Data types-Loops-Non-Scalar-Data Types) Pandas and NLP example

 2.Week - Statistics